spco/git-short-course/_episodes/02-setup.md

 another Git host server
 in a later lesson will include this information.

+> ## UoL email addresses
+>
+> Researchers with an @le.ac.uk email address can access certain benefits
+> unavailable with a non-academic address.
+I suggest you use your @le.ac.uk
+> address here, unless you are already a heavy GitHub/BitBucket user.

 > ## Line Endings
 >
 > As with other keys, when you hit the 'return' key on your keyboard,